mathbunnyru/clio/CONTRIBUTING.md

 To ensure code quality and style, we use [`pre-commit`](https://pre-commit.com/).

-Please run the following command in order to use `pre-commit` hooks that are helpful for `clio` development:
+Run the following command to enable `pre-commit` hooks that help with Clio development:

 ```bash
 pip3 install pre-commit